 - Credibly threatening or committing a crime of violence against a person

-- Repeatedly, without reasonable cause following someone or being at his or her home, school, or workplace
+- Repeatedly, and without reasonable cause, following someone or being at their home, school, or workplace

 - Kidnapping and/or false imprisonment